hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Create an External Network

-The Admin user or cloud administrators can create an external network on the <b>Region</b> tab.
  The cloud can only support one external network, so the network should be created as a shared network.
 As a shared network, it can be used by multiple projects, if needed.

 To create an external network: